rahulkumarsingh73690/startbootstrap/_guides/2019-02-05-how-to-create-a-website-with-github-pages.md

 Your changes have been committed and pushed to the master branch of your repository, but when using GitHub pages, the files in the gh-pages branch are the ones that are hosted.
 That means we need to merge the modified files from the master branch into gh-pages branch!

 Merging your master branch into gh-pages takes a few steps.
-First you will need to go to your repo and click on the ‘New pull request’ button - make sure your master branch is selected!
+First, you will need to go to your repo and click on the ‘New pull request’ button - make sure your master branch is selected!

 <img class="img-fluid rounded shadow" src="/assets/img/guides/create-website/pull-request.jpg">